Billy Boy & Mary Lou: Background and content

 Billy Boy & Mary Lou was Anderson and Turner's second studio release together.
 The pair began collaborating after Anderson's former duet partner (Jan Howard) left his road show for personal reasons.
 Turner replaced her and their first studio album together was issued in 1976 and featured a number one hit single.
 Billy Boy & Mary Lou would be their second and final studio recording together.
-It was produced by Buddy Killen in March 1977 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
+It was produced by Buddy Killen in March 1977 at Bradley's Barn studio in Mount Juliet, Tennessee.
 The album was a collection of ten tracks.
 It included three compositions written by Anderson himself.
 They included "Children" and "We Made Love (But Where's the Love We Made)", which both appeared on "side two" of the record.
 Additional tracks were original recordings that were composed by several different songwriters.
 Writers Curly Putman and Sonny Throckmorton composed four of the album's tracks.